 Easily one of the most debated topics currently, the trend toward increasing empathy in leadership, let alone in today's culture, has two very opinionated sides.
-That said, for companies that do appreciate and strive for empathetic leadership, the ability to listen and understand employees ultimately improves the workplace culture for more productivity and, in turn, success.
+That said, for companies that strive for empathetic leadership, the ability to listen and understand employees ultimately improves the workplace culture for more productivity and, in turn, success.

 Committed to diversity

-Finally, it's the leaders who are persistently on the lookout for diversity that will create big leaps forward for organizations.
+Finally, it's the leaders who are persistently on the lookout for diversity that create big leaps forward for organizations.
 Those with the ability to look beyond the normal outlets for new hires – and successfully recruit people from all walks of life – have an innate understanding that with diversity comes fresh perspectives.
 Typically at the forefront of social injustice and movement for change, these leaders aren't willing to stray from their belief that welcoming everyone – regardless of sex, religious beliefs, ethnicity or sexuality – only enhances the culture and growth of the company.

 It's exciting to see the changes coming from the most successful companies around the world.
 With more millennials continuing to enter the workforce, there will no doubt be more transformations in leadership practices coming our way.